11 Tips to Improve Your Mental Health Right Away

-But there’s good news.
-You don’t have to stay stuck.
+But there’s good news – you don’t have to stay stuck.
 There are things that you can do on a regular basis to improve your mood and strengthen your mental health.
-They’re not quick fixes for the most part, so it’s important to build them into your life in a way that’s sustainable.
+They’re not quick fixes for the most part, so it’s important to build them into your life in a sustainable way.

-Below are 11 ways that you can strengthen your mental health.
+Below are 11 ways you can strengthen your mental health.

-You don’t have to stand in front of a mirror and give yourself compliments, that probably wouldn’t feel very authentic and it wouldn’t do you much good anyway.
-But try being compassionate towards yourself.
+You don’t have to stand in front of a mirror and give yourself compliments.
+That probably wouldn’t feel very authentic, and it wouldn’t do you much good anyway.
+But try being compassionate toward yourself.

 Imagine you had a dear friend who was going through the same thing that you are.
 What would you say to them, and how would you comfort them?
-Try turning that compassion back towards yourself.
-You deserve it.
+Try turning that compassion back toward yourself.
+You deserve it!

 Some days are going to be better than others, that’s just how life works.
-With mindfulness practice, you can develop your capacity to take each day as it comes.
-To do this, you don’t have to sit in a lotus pose for an hour every day (if you don’t want to).
-Mindfulness can be infused into your life through everyday activities.
+With mindfulness practices, you can develop your capacity to take each day as it comes.
+To do this, you don’t have to sit in a lotus pose for an hour every day if you don’t want to – mindfulness can be infused into your life through everyday activities.

-Zen master and peace activist, Thich Nhat Hanh, has written about using mindfulness while completing the commonly dreaded daily act of washing the dishes.
-In the book, Peace is Every Step, he wrote:
+Zen master and peace activist Thich Nhat Hanh has written about using mindfulness while completing the commonly dreaded daily act of washing the dishes.
+In his book Peace is Every Step, he wrote:

 “To my mind, the idea that doing dishes is unpleasant can occur only when you aren’t doing them.
 Once you are standing in front of the sink with your sleeves rolled up and your hands in the warm water, it is really quite pleasant.
 I enjoy taking my time with each dish, being fully aware of the dish, the water, and each movement of my hands.”